 One effect of globalization is increased mobility and the advent of international aid programs to facilitate movement throughout the world (Bruce, 2018).
 Modern America’s recent history was influenced by an immigration characterized by a mixture of religions, cultures, ethnicities, and races.
 Immigration from non-European areas has led to a wider variety of cultural integration becoming more pronounced in the U.S. (Bruce, 2018).

 As a result of immigration and globalization, nurses must be committed to practice in a culturally congruent manner.
-According to the American Nurses Association (ANA, 2015c) Standards of Professional Performance, Standard 8, Culturally Congruent Practice, is fundamental to nursing practice.
+According to the American Nurses Association (ANA, 2021) Standards of Professional Performance, Standard 9, Respectful and Equitable Practice, is fundamental to cultural humility and inclusiveness.

-Providing culturally congruent care begins with creating a personal inventory of one’s values, beliefs, and cultural heritage (ANA, 2015c).
+Providing culturally congruent care begins with creating a personal inventory of one’s values, beliefs, and cultural heritage.
 Knowing oneself helps nurses understand themselves better, they may find more similarities than differences when reflecting on one’s values and beliefs.
-Understanding the impact of discrimination and oppression on one’s health helps nurses better understand their patients’ needs, leading to a more accurate assessment and plan of care (ANA, 2015c).
+Understanding the impact of social injustice and oppression on health helps nurses better understand their patients’ needs, leading to a more accurate assessment and plan of care.

 As a result of immigration and globalization, the U.S. population has become more racially and culturally diverse.
 People are living longer with more chronic and complex illnesses as a result of technology and innovation.
 The following U.S. Census data (Colby & Ortman, 2015) projects an aging and more diverse U.S. population over the next 40 years: